Biden defends health care law as high court mulls its fate

 WILMINGTON, Del.
 (AP) — President-elect Joe Biden is championing the Obama administration’s signature health law as it goes before the Supreme Court in a case that could overturn it.

-He will deliver a speech on the Affordable Care Act on Tuesday, the same day the high court will hear arguments on its merits.
-It ruled eight years ago to leave the essential components of the law known as Obamacare intact, but is now controlled 6-3 by a conservative majority after President Donald Trump’s appointment of Justice Amy Coney Barrett.
+He will deliver a speech on the Affordable Care Act on Tuesday, the day the high court will hear arguments on its merits.
+The court ruled eight years ago to leave the essential components of the law known as Obamacare intact, but it is now controlled 6-3 by a conservative majority after President Donald Trump’s appointment of Justice Amy Coney Barrett.

-The speech reflects the importance Biden is putting on health care as he prepares to take office in January amid the worst pandemic in more than a century.
-He’s launching his transition process this week as the virus surges across the country.
-The U.S. surpassed 10 million cases Monday.
+Biden’s speech reflects the importance he is putting on health care as he prepares to take office in January amid the worst pandemic in more than a century.
+He’s launching his transition process this week as the coronavirus surges across the country.
+The U.S. surpassed 10 million cases on Monday.

 Biden also focused on health care Monday as he pleaded with Americans to put aside their political differences and wear masks to protect themselves and their neighbors from the virus.